javadkh2/ether-rate-convert/README.md

 ## ETH Rate Convertor

-this service is designed for normalizing rate of ether (different units) per time (different units) to wei/hour.
+This service is designed for normalizing rate of ether (different units) per time (different units) to wei/hour.
 It received rate as query string in the following format
 ```
 GET /eth-rate-convert?<number> <ETHUnit> / <timeUnit>